The 25 Most Important English Pronunciation Rules to Improve Your Speaking

-When x comes before a stressed syllable, it can make a gz sound as in “examine” or “exist.”
+When x comes before a stressed syllable, it can make a gz sound.
+For example:

 There is yet another way that x can be pronounced.

-Rarely, it can make a z sound as in the words “xylophone” or “xenophobia.”
-This pronunciation happens almost exclusively at the beginning of words (unless you’re saying the word “x-ray”).
+Rarely, it can make a z sound.
+This pronunciation happens almost exclusively at the beginning of words (unless you’re saying the word “x-ray” ).
+For example:

 Y is a unique letter in English: it acts like both a consonant and a vowel.

-When y is at the beginning of a word or syllable, it is considered a consonant.
-In these cases it is pronounced with the long ee sound like in the words “young,” “you” or “beyond.”
+When y is at the beginning of a word or syllable, it’s considered a consonant.
+In these cases, it’s pronounced with the long ee sound like in these words:

-When y is at the end of a word or syllable, it is a vowel and can be pronounced a few different ways.
+When y is at the end of a word or syllable, it’s a vowel and can be pronounced in a few different ways.

-Y sounds like a long e sound at the end of a word such as in adverbs like “quickly” or “slowly.”
-This pronunciation happens mostly in adverbs (words ending in ly that describe verbs) or words that end in ity like “community” or “ability”.
+Y sounds like a long e sound at the end of some words.
+This pronunciation happens mostly in adverbs (words ending in ly that describe verbs) or words that end in ity:

-Y sounds like ai in one syllable words such as “fly” or “cry.”
+Y sounds like ai in one-syllable words such as:

-It sounds like a short i sound in words where it is in the middle of a syllable like “gym” or “cyst.”
+It sounds like a short i sound in words where it’s in the middle of a syllable:

-When combined with a, the ay combination is pronounced like a long a sound as in “play” and “day.”
+When combined with a, the ay combination is pronounced like a long a sound:

-When learning English, we learn that the ng combination makes a special sound as in the words “king” or “thing.”
+When learning English, we learn that the ng combination makes a special sound as in the words “king” and “thing.”

 There is, however, a second pronunciation of ng.
 In fact, there are certain words where the ng is not pronounced as a singular sound, but rather pronounced in such a way that you hear both letters: n and g.
-Some of these words are “anger,” “finger” and “hunger.”
+For example:

 Rule #17: Past tense endings aren’t always pronounced as D